Use the powerful search feature to find more episodes that you want to listen to!

 I stumbled my way into this, um and really, I worked in corporate America for nearly two decades, almost two decades, before I even decided to start my own business.

-So I got lots of experience, other places and just sort of stumbled my way into this.
+at other places and just sort of stumbled my way into this.

-No idea what I was doing.
+I had no idea what I was doing.

-OK, so did you actually transition from cooperate two business for that lifestyle?
-Or was it just an opportunity?
+So did you actually transition from cooperate to business for that lifestyle or was it just an opportunity?

 So after I had my daughter, she was about two years old and I was rocking her to sleep one night, and I tell her every night I still do.

 and I tell her everyday you could be anything you want to be in this world, all you have to do is believe.

 And I'm rocking her and I'm thinking, Oh my God, she's going to grow up one day and she's going to see that mommy didn't follow her dreams.

 And while that paycheck allows us to do a lot of fun things, what's all this stuff about you can be anything you want to.